Coders-HQ/CodersHQ/README.rst

 :License: MIT

-Our Wiki
+The Wiki
 --------

-Have a look at the `wiki`_ we document everything over there for now, we plan to migrate once the documentation is up and running.
-The wiki includes documents such as the features we aim to have.
+Have a look at the `wiki`_, we document everything over there.
+We plan to migrate from the wiki to something more established, like readthedocs, once we have enough material to work with.
+The wiki includes documents such as CHQ features we aim to have running soon.

 .. _`wiki`: https://github.com/Coders-HQ/CodersHQ/wiki